Secure Exam Proctoring in Canvas

-This tool is available to pilot in the current academic year.
+Currently this tool is available to pilot until the end of May, 2020.

 If your course is offered through Feinberg School of Medicine or Northwestern University in Qatar, check the left hand navigation of your Canvas course, as Lockdown Browser may already be available.
 Monitor is available through Lockdown Browser.

 Monitor and LockDown Browser integrate seamlessly with Canvas and include a host of secure features.
 Interested faculty should reach out to Northwestern Information Technology to have this tool added to your Canvas course.

 - Visit the Learning Apps store, scroll to Lockdown Browser and select the course you wish to add it to.

 - Review Respondus’ Online Instructor Resources for Lockdown Browser and Monitor (this includes information for your syllabus and a overview videos).

 - Download the instructor and student quick start guides.